olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

 :::note
 - Your changes are purely local and are not applied to the remote GitHub repository.
-- If your modifications bring real added value to this blog (typo correction, addition of information or other), don't hesitate to submit them to me in the form of a Git patch or via your GitHub account.
+- If your modifications bring real added value to this blog (typo correction, addition of information, or other), don't hesitate to submit them as a Git patch or via your GitHub account.
 - GitHub is probably not hosted on a Raspberry Pi 3 cluster.
-However, there's nothing to stop you hosting a remote Git repository on a network-connected Raspberry Pi 3 and accessing it via a secure <abbr title="Secure Shell">SSH</abbr> connection.
+However, you can host a remote Git repository on a network-connected Raspberry Pi 3 and access it via a secure <abbr title="Secure Shell">SSH</abbr> connection.
 :::

 ## Generate your documentation